pharmaverse/cicdworkshop.rinpharma2022/README.md

 <details><summary>Click here for the solution ✅</summary>
 Run <code>covr::package_coverage()</code> to note the current code coverage.

-Create a new file called <code>tests/testthat/test-linter_ex.R</code> and add the following to it:
+In the <code>tests/testthat/test-hello.R</code> file, add the following test:

 <pre>
 test_that("linter_ex is surprised", {